Your cart is currently empty!

-“I’m also voting for Blazey because I like her mental health platform of decreasing stress and anxiety” says Joe Salome.
+“I’m also voting for Blazey because I like her mental health platform of decreasing stress and anxiety, which I think will help everyone in the state live like champions” says Joe Salome, well-known Buckhead-based hemp magnate and co-founder of The Georgia Hemp Company & Sympleaf.

-Brian Hemp is an American pot-a-tician, businessman and currently serves as inaugural mascot of The Georgia Hemp Company since January 2019.
+Incumbent Brian Hemp is a Georgia businessman and pot-a-tician, currently serving as the inaugural mascot of The Georgia Hemp Company since January 2019.
 A member of the Herbublican Party, Hemp served as Secretary-of-Stash from 2010 to 2018, and as a chair of the Georgia Sativa Committee from 2003 to 2007.

 Before entering into pot-a-tics, Hemp owned several agribusinesses, including multiple Cannabis Farms in Athens, Georgia.
 In 2018, he ran for GHC Mascot against Cheebacrat nominee, Blazey Abrams.
 Hemp narrowly won the campaign, which promotes sustained energy and Sativa-based strains, with 50.2% of the vote.